-Things to improve in the future: At the moment it is still difficult to develop and scale these applications with the modern distributed stream processing engines due to the complex programming required.
-Another important area to focus on the scalability is how to schedule the tasks in a dynamic environment of robots.
-As the robots connect and disconnect from the system the application resources must be rescheduled to get the optimum performance out of the system.
-Also we observed there are fluctuations in the latency of the application due to various reasons like network, virtualization etc. It would be nice to address these in the future.
+Things to improve in the future: At the moment it is still difficult to develop and scale these applications with modern distributed stream processing engines due to the complex programming required.
+Another important area to focus on the scalability is how to schedule tasks in a dynamic environment of robots.
+As the robots connect and disconnect from the system, the application resources must be rescheduled to get optimum performance out of the system.
+Also we observed that there are fluctuations in the latency of the application due to various reasons like network, virtualization etc. It would be nice to address these in the future.

 References